core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 **SIDs as identityref**

-Assuming that the identity "iana-if-type:ethernetCsmacd" has been assigned to the SID value 1179.
+Assuming that the identity “iana-if-type:ethernetCsmacd” (SID 1179) is assigned to leaf "/interfaces-state/interface/type" (SID 1528).

-CBOR diagnostic notation: 1179
+CBOR diagnostic notation: -349

-CBOR encoding: 19 049b
+CBOR encoding: 39 015c

 **Name as identityref**